 Information was not available early on to develop detailed costing estimates.
-Therefore the approval to proceed was largely based on the macro-economic aspects of the project.
+Therefore the approval to proceed was largely based on the macroeconomic aspects of the project.
 Each party had a strategic objective that was linked to the project's outcomes.
 In turn each party was willing to take a risk in terms of absorbing costs.
-This was particularly true for CCRA, which saw this arrangement as a pilot for building a larger system for Canada.
+For example, CCRA agreed to recover half of the development costs in view of the fact that this partnership would result in an infrastructure that could be re-used in similar partnerships.